levBagryansky/ScriptInlineRust/README.md

 Name of the libs start with "lib" and consist of letters and numbers.

 ### Adding a lib
-You can add a new lib in resources running like
+You can add a new lib in resources running dedicated script in `tools` like:
 ```
 $ python3 ./tools/add_lib.py lib4
 ```
-As soon as you have added a new library, in the generated file "Rust.java" there will be a new method to run it.
+As soon as you have added a new library, in the generated file `Rust.java` there will be a new method to run it.
 ```
 //Rust.java
 ...